 Once you’ve decided a standby generator is right for you, the next step is figuring out which one.
 It’s about more than just picking a model; it’s about finding a system that fits your home, your lifestyle, and your priorities.
 Think of it like choosing a major appliance—you want something reliable that does exactly what you need it to do.
 Let’s walk through the key features to consider so you can feel confident in your choice.

-Matching Power Output to Your Home’s Needs
+How to Match Generator Power to Your Home’s Needs

 The first thing to consider is size, or power output, which is measured in kilowatts (kW).
 This determines how much of your home the generator can power during an outage.
 For example, a typical 2,000-square-foot house might need a Generac generator between 22 kW and 30 kW.
 But square footage is only part of the story.
 The real question is: what do you want to keep running?
 Do you just need the essentials like the refrigerator, sump pump, and a few lights, or do you want a whole-home solution that powers your air conditioning, oven, and home office without interruption?
 A professional assessment will help you find the perfect balance.